Dan Taylor

 Personal profile

-Dan is a robust and tenacious advocate, with experience of defending and prosecuting cases across the criminal spectrum, including those of murder, serious violence, large-scale conspiracies and sexual offences and as a leading junior or junior alone.
-He is often instructed in cases, which involve significant quantities of technical or electronic evidence.
-Many of the cases he is involved in feature young and/or vulnerable witnesses and defendants.
+Dan is a robust and tenacious advocate, with experience of defending and prosecuting cases across the criminal spectrum, including those of murder, serious violence, large-scale conspiracies and sexual offences.
+He is often instructed in cases which involve significant quantities of technical or electronic evidence in the form of call-data and cell-site material.
+Many of the cases he is involved in also feature young and/or vulnerable witnesses and defendants.
+The nature of Dan’s work is such that increasingly, he appears as a Leading Junior or Junior alone in case against Silk and Junior.

-Dan prides himself on his strategic approach to cases, meticulous attention to detail and excellent client care skills.
-He is cited in Legal 500, as a barrister who has “tenacity“, will “go the extra mile” and is “hardworking, intelligent, with excellent judgment“.
-He is pro-active in managing his caseload and is able to provide early advice on charge, evidence and/or sentence.
-Dan is also happy to hold conferences at any stage of proceedings, with lay and professional clients alike, in person or electronically.
+Dan prides himself on his strategic approach, committed advocacy, meticulous attention to detail and excellent client care skills.
+He is cited in the Legal 500 and Chambers and Partners directories as an “excellent barrister” who has “tenacity” and will “go the extra mile”.
+He is described as “hardworking, intelligent, with excellent judgment”.
+Dan is pro-active in managing his caseload and recognises the importance of providing advice, in writing or in conference, at an early stage of proceedings, in order to secure the best possible outcome in a case.

-In addition to his defence practice, Dan is a CPS Grade 3 prosecutor and on the Rape and Serious Sexual Offences (“RASSO”) list.
-Dan is instructed to prosecute on behalf of the CPS, in addition to local authorities and regulatory bodies across England and Wales.
-He is also qualified to accept instructions from members of the public under the Direct Access provisions.
+Whilst Dan predominantly defends, he remains a CPS Grade 3 prosecutor and on the Rape and Serious Sexual Offences (“RASSO”) list.
+Dan is instructed to prosecute on behalf of the CPS, and on occasion, local authorities and regulatory bodies across England and Wales.
+He is also qualified to accept instructions from members of the public under the Direct Access provisions, in suitable cases.

 Recommendations